Thin-film lithium-ion battery: Smart cards

-RFID tags
+Radio frequency identification tags

-Radio Frequency Identification (RFID) tags can be used in many different applications.
+Radio-frequency identification tags can be used in many different applications.
 These tags can be used in packaging, inventory control, used to verify authenticity and even allow or deny access to something.
 These ID tags can even have other integrated sensors to allow for the physical environment to be monitored, such as temperature or shock during travel or shipping.
 Also, the distance required to read the information in the tag depends on the strength of the battery.
 The farther away you want to be able to read the information, the stronger the output will have to be and thus the greater the power supply to accomplish this output.
 As these tags get more and more complex, the battery requirements will need to keep up.
-Thin film lithium ion batteries have shown that they can fit into the designs of the tags because of the flexibility of the battery in size and shape and are sufficiently powerful enough to accomplish the goals of the tag.
-Low cost production methods, like roll to roll lamination, of these batteries may even allow for this kind of RFID technology to be implemented in disposable applications.
+Thin-film lithium-ion batteries have shown that they can fit into the designs of the tags because of the flexibility of the battery in size and shape and are sufficiently powerful enough to accomplish the goals of the tag.
+Low cost production methods, like roll to roll lamination, of these batteries may even allow for this kind of radio frequency identification technology to be implemented in disposable applications.